 Prokaryotic RNA sequencing refers to the use of next-generation high-throughput sequencing technology to sequence the transcriptome of prokaryotes (bacteria and archeae), and comprehensively and rapidly obtain all transcripts information (mRNA and non-coding RNA) of a single microbial colony or a microbial community.
-It has been widely used in various fields, such as basic science research, clinical use and drug research and development.
+It has been widely used in various fields, such as basic science research, drug research and development.

 We are dedicated to providing outstanding customer service and being reachable at all times.Request a Quote